Frankroz/DishMate/README.md

 - `npm run format` to run Prettier to automatically format your code.
 - `npm run start` starts up a local server and updates on any JS or CSS/SCSS
 - `npm run build` to build final files when you are ready to turn in.

----
-_BYU-Pathway Worldwide improves lives through access to spiritually based, online affordable higher education.
-Its mission is to develop disciples of Jesus Christ who are leaders in their homes, the Church, and their communities._